$303 Find Cheap Flights to Beijing

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Beijing, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price, you should book around 0 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 18 days before departure.
+To get a below average price, you should book around 3 weeks before departure, which saves you about 28% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 13 weeks before departure.

 Which is the cheapest airport to fly into in Beijing?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Beijing is Beijing Daxing Intl Airport, with an average flight price of $563.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Beijing is Beijing Daxing Intl Airport (PKX), with an average flight price of $294.

 Good to know – Book Cheap Beijing Plane Tickets